Equivalent units of production – weighted average method

 = 400 units

-In order to compute the total output of department X for the month, these equivalent units would be added to the units completed during the month.
-The department X’s total output for the month is, therefore, 5,400 units (5,000 units completed during the month + 400 equivalent units in ending work in process inventory).
+In order to compute the total equivalent production of Department X, the equivalent units in work-in-process ending inventory would be added to the units completed and transferred out during the month.
+Therefore, the department’s total equivalent production for the month is 5,400 units – 5,000 units completed during the month plus 400 equivalent units in work-in-process ending inventory.

-There are two methods for computing equivalent units of production – weighted average method and FIFO method.
-In this article, we have explained and exemplified the weighted average method.
-After reading this article, navigate to the next article of this chapter to read the FIFO method of computing equivalent units of production.
+There are two methods for computing the equivalent units of production for a processing department – the weighted average method and the FIFO method.
+On this page, we have explained and exemplified the weighted average method.
+After learning this method, navigate to the next page to read about the FIFO method.

 Formula

-Under weighted average method, the equivalent units of production are computed using the following formula:
+Under the weighted average method, the equivalent units of production or total output of a department are computed by using the following formula:

-Equivalent units of production = Units transferred out + (Units in ending inventory × Percentage of completion)
+Equivalent units of production = Units completed + (Units still in process × Percentage of completion)

 Example

-The Roberts Company provides you the following data of department X
+Roberts Company provides you with the following data for Department X:

-Required: Using the data of department X given above, compute equivalent units of production for the month of January using weighted average method.
+Required: Using the data from Department X given above, compute the equivalent units of production for the month of January under the weighted average method.

 Solution

-1. Units transferred to next department: The units transferred to next department or finished goods store room are always assumed to be 100% complete as to materials and conversion costs.
-We do not need to compute equivalent units for 9,600 units transferred to the next department because they would not have been transferred out unless they were fully processed.
+- Units transferred to the next department: The units transferred to the next department or finished goods store room are always assumed to be 100% complete as to materials and conversion costs.
+We don’t need to compute equivalent units for 9,600 units transferred to the next department because they would not have been transferred out unless they were fully processed.

-2. Work in process, January 31: The 800 units in work in process ending inventory have been 40% completed for materials cost and 25% completed for conversion cost during the month.
-In order to obtain the equivalent units for materials and conversion cost, these partially completed units have been multiplied by their percentage of completion which is 40% for materials and 25% for conversion cost.
+- Work-in-process, January 31: The 800 units in work in process ending inventory have been 40% completed for materials and 25% completed for conversion cost during the month.
+In order to obtain the equivalent units for materials and conversion cost, these partially complete units have been multiplied by their percentage of completion, which is 40% for materials and 25% for conversion cost.

-3. Work process, January 1: The 400 units in work in process beginning inventory have been ignored while computing department X’s equivalent units of production.
-The reason is that the weighted average method blends together the costs and units of previous period with the costs and units of current period.
-It is not concerned with the fact that some work was completed in the previous period.
+- Work-in-process, January 1: The 400 units in work-in-process beginning inventory have been ignored while computing the equivalent units of production.
+The reason is that the weighted average method blends together the costs and units of the previous period with the costs and units of the current period.
+It is not concerned with the fact that some processing work was done in the previous period.

 Click on the next link below to read the FIFO method